peterzieba/5Vpld/simulation/README.md

   * The ORDER keyword is used to list the variable / inputs and outputs to be used in the simulation table, and to define how they are displayed.
 Typically, the variable names are the same as those in the corresponding CUPL logic description file.
   * The BASE keyword specifies a number base.
 Hexadecimal is the default if unspecified.
   * The VECTORS keyword specifies a list of test vectors (signals that are applied and expected outputs).
-* If you simply want to see what will happen on the outputs rather than setting a pre-determined expected value, set the outputs to *
+* If you simply want to see what will happen on the outputs rather than setting a pre-determined expected value, set the outputs to as asterisk <code>*</code>
+* For an explanation of CUPL and JEDEC test vector values, see this [Atmel Application Note: 'Tips on Using Test Vectors for Atmel PLDs'](https://ww1.microchip.com/downloads/aemDocuments/documents/OTH/ApplicationNotes/ApplicationNotes/DOC0479.PDF)

 <details>
 <summary>Expand for a list of valid Test Values used in a test vector</summary>